na-na-hi/renget/archive/hdg-nai-v3.md

 #### Why is this model so much better than current local models?
 Many reasons.
 One primary reason is NAI is a private company turning a profit, giving them more control over what they can choose to train on.
 NAI also conducts their own research efforts.
 Companies such as StabilityAI operate in the opposite way, where they mostly only provide compute power, are funded by other orgs (who would not appreciate if the model they are funding could generate porn), and rely on research from other parties (CompVis and RunwayML lead the original technical effort in allowing Stable Diffusion to come to fruition -- StabilityAI only provided compute).

-NAI is also partnered with CoreWeave, which gives them exponentially more compute power than a single person could have locally.
+NAI is also partnered with CoreWeave, having access to a H100 GPU cluster (likely a DGX H100 SuperPOD, housing 256 H100s, costing ~$16 million USD), giving them exponentially more compute power than a single person could have locally.
+You can read more about the absurdity of such GPU bottlenecks [here](https://gpus.llm-utils.org/nvidia-h100-gpus-supply-and-demand/).

 #### Will local models ever catch up?
 Not without a lot of $$$ and knowledgable researchers, willing and able to both train on unfiltered data, and release their work for free.
 Or for it to be leaked.